Zasilkovna/prestashop/README.md

   (since version 2.1.9).

 ### OPC support
-- One Page Supercheckout from [Knowband.com](https://www.knowband.com/prestashop-one-page-supercheckout?search=supercheckout)
+- One Page Supercheckout from [Knowband.com](https://www.knowband.com/prestashop-one-page-supercheckout?search=supercheckout) (since version 6.0.9)

 In case you are using another third-party cart module, please write to [technicka.podpora@zasilkovna.cz](mailto:technicka.podpora@zasilkovna.cz).
 Packeta module may not work with another OPC module.